KoanAdventures/MollieApi/README.md

 # MollieApi

+_Note: This version uses a lower version of Newtonsoft.JSON, and is therefore compatible with Azure Functions_

 This project allows you to easily add the [Mollie payment provider](https://www.mollie.com) to your application.
 Mollie has excellent [documentation](https://www.mollie.com/nl/docs/overzicht) which I highly recommend you read before using this library.
 Please keep in mind that this is a 3rd party library and I am in no way associated with Mollie.

 If you have encounter any issues while using this library or have any feature requests, feel free to open an issue on GitHub.